LittlePuddingEye/DELTA-ROBOT-Inverse-Position-Kinematics-IPK-/README.md

 ![DELTA ROBOT IPK MATLAB](/figures/simulation.jpg "DELTA ROBOT IPK using MATLAB")

-the path is fixed (A spiral), radius and number of points can be modified.
+the path is fixed spiral, radius and number of points can be modified.

 ![diffN](/figures/different_n.png "different n")